Sumukha1496/maskdata/README.md

   - https://github.com/Sumukha1496/maskdata/issues/40
   - https://github.com/Sumukha1496/maskdata/issues/42
 - Supporting generic string masking(string mask V2) as part of maskJson2: [generic String masking in a JSON](#json-mask-examples)
-### Version 1.2.6
-- JWT token masking: Mask JWT tokens with configs to mask as per your need.
-More details: [Mask JWT Token](#mask-jwt-token)
-- Mask Json now supports JWT token masking also.
-More details: [Mask JWT in a JSON](#mask-json)
-- Bug fix in maskJson2 where it was not checking for the empty/null/undefined fields and was resulting in error `"TypeError: validatedConfig[typeToFunctionMap[key][1]] is not iterable"`
-- Better test coverage to the module with the addition of new test cases
-### Version 1.2.3
-- Bug fix for masking a list of elements in the nested json.
-More details: [Mask multiple fields](#mask-multiple-fields)
-- Deprecated *maskJsonFields*(For documentation on the maskJsonFields, check previous version README.md files) function and will be removed in the subsequent versions.
-Use *maksJson2* instead: https://www.npmjs.com/package/maskdata#mask-json

 # How to Use
 ```javascript